 Esri’s Ortho Mapping suite enables you to orthorectify your remote sensing imagery to make it map-accurate.
 It also makes it easy to create other products like orthomosaics (mosaicked images corrected for distortion) and digital elevation models (terrain or surface models) which can be used as basemaps, part of a landbase, or for further analysis in stereo models, 3D analysis and feature extraction.

-The workflow to create ortho mapping products will be presented in a three-part blog series, each with a short video:
+The workflow to create ortho mapping products will be presented in a three-part blog series:

 - Creating a workspace